logaretm/transformers/README.md

 # Transformers

-This a package that provides transformers classes and traits for the Laravel eloquent models.
+This a package that provides transformer (reducer/serializer) classes and traits for the Laravel eloquent models.

 ## Install